Contexter/FountainAI-API-Docs/OpenSearch Mapping/Direct OpenSearch Integration/Character Management API with Direct Elasticsearch Integration.md

                       type: string
                     description:
                       type: string
+      x-amazon-apigateway-integration:
+        type: http
+        uri: ${OPENSEARCH_DOMAIN}/_search
+        httpMethod: POST
+        passthroughBehavior: when_no_match
+        connectionType: INTERNET
   /characters/_doc:
     post:
       summary: Create a new character
-      description: Adds a new character document to the Elasticsearch index.
+      description: Adds a new character document to the Opensearch index.
       operationId: createCharacter
       requestBody:
         description: Character data to be added.